 Deficiency: From 300 feet north of Short Street, sidewalk only exists on the west side of Pine Street to Creek View Lane.
-From Creek View Lane north, there are no sidewalk facilities on Pine Street/ East Evans Creek Road, access to the middle school and high school.
-This section of roadway has a posted speed of 25-45mph, even in the school zone.
+From Creek View Lane north, there are no sidewalk facilities on Pine Street/ East Evans Creek Road to access the junior/senior high school.
+This section of roadway has a posted speed of 25-45 mph, even in the school zone.
 The 2040 ADT for this street is projected to be 3500.